top of page

 Current and past collaborators:

-• Dr. Judit Kormos, Professor of English linguistics at Lancaster University
+• Judit Kormos, Professor of English linguistics at Lancaster University

-• Dr. Shona Whyte, Professor of Applied Linguistics at the University Côte d'Azur
+• Shona Whyte, Professor of Applied Linguistics at the University Côte d'Azur

-• Dr. Pia Sundqvist (thesis supervisor), Associate Professor of English didactics at the University of Oslo
+• Pia Sundqvist (thesis supervisor), Associate Professor of English didactics at the University of Oslo

-• Dr. Christiane Dalton-Puffer (thesis supervisor), Professor of English linguistics at the University of Vienna
+• Christiane Dalton-Puffer (thesis supervisor), Professor of English linguistics at the University of Vienna

-• Dr. Julia Hüttner, Professor of English didactics at the University of Vienna
+• Julia Hüttner, Professor of English didactics at the University of Vienna

 • Dr. Marion Coumel, post-doctoral researcher at the University of Yor